 Missed payment - Mortgage

-Only the date of the missed payment is required, we advise that you enter the 1st day of the month rather than the contractual due date (if consecutive payments are missed, you must enter the date range).
-Only use when no mortgage payment has been made.
+Note: We advise that you enter the 1st day of the month rather than the contractual due date (if consecutive payments are missed, you must enter the date range).
+A missed payment adjustment will contribute to an arrears balance and this adjustment will not affect any other adhoc payments such as lump sums or overrides

 Set Mortgage payment